mk270/whitakers-words/programme.md

        This option instructs the program to invite the user to modify the meaning displayed on a word translation.
 This is only active if the program is not using an (@) input file!
-These changes are put into the dictionary right then and permenently, and are available from then on, in this session, and all later sessions.
+These changes are put into the dictionary right then and permanently, and are available from then on, in this session, and all later sessions.
 Unfortunately, these changes will not survive the replacement of the dictionary by a new version from the developer.
-Changes can only be recovered by considerable prcessing by the deneloper, and should be left there.
+Changes can only be recovered by considerable processing by the developer, and should be left there.
        This option is only for experienced users and should remain off.
                                                  The default is N(o).
              ------    NOT AVAILABLE IN THIS VERSION   -------